 Keyword: Words or terms used to search for sources on a topic, or for specific sources using words from a title.

-Limits or limiters: Search options that can be selected to restrict results to certain criteria, such as source type, subject area, publication year, peer review, full text, and others.
+Limits or limiters: Filters that can be selected to focus results by certain criteria, such as source type, subject area, publication year, peer review, full text, and others.

 Multimedia: A resource that presents information using a combination of media (audio, video, images, text, etc.).
 Learn more about Multimedia.